cryom/db/README.md

 # vivace\db

-_ORM_ with relationship support and a advanced query builder.
+_ORM_, relations, query builder, aliases.
 ## Goals

-Create a simply orm with relation and flexible query builder and nothing more.
+Create a simply orm with relationship support and flexible query builder and nothing more.
-It not a ActiveRecord.

 ## Requirements
 - php __>= 7.1__